 INDIGENOUS KNOWLEDGE FORUM

 MOOT COURT, UNIVERSITY OF TECHNOLOGY SYDNEY

-The 2019 Indigenous Knowledge Forum will be launching the Garuwanga Project draft report for general public discussion and consultation providing an opportunity for revision before the final report is released.
-This is the last activity for the Garuwanga Project.
+The 2019 Indigenous Knowledge Forum launched the Garuwanga Project draft report for general public discussion and consultation providing an opportunity for revision before the final report is released.
+This was the last activity for the Garuwanga Project.

 The Nagoya Protocol, which came into force on 12 October 2014, has already been ratified by 113 UN member states and the European Union.
 Implementation of the Protocol requires the establishment of national focal points and competent national authorities (which may be one and the same).
 Such authorities, if created as non-government organisations and/or if governed by representatives of the communities they are intended to protect, could help Indigenous communities to achieve self-determination in accordance with the United Nations Declaration on the Rights of Indigenous Peoples.
 Self-determination refers to a peoples’ right to freely determine their political status and freely pursue their economic, social and cultural development.
 The theme of this Forum is, therefore: Models for a Competent Authority – Facilitating Self-Determination.